SaltyGoo/saltygoo.github.io/list/spell-catastrophe.md

 title: Curses and Catastrophes
 ---

 Catastrophes most often happen when a spellcaster rolls too many pairs and triples on their [Spell Dice](/class/wizard#spells), but they are also designed to be used as curses by the referee when appropriate.
 It's a work in progress as I'm doing a list for each of the [Wonder & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness) and [Marvels & Malison](https://www.drivethrurpg.com/product/211911/Marvels--Malisons) spell schools that I use.
-Roll smaller dice than a D12 if you want to avoid the character-killing ones.
+Roll a smaller die than a D12 if you want to avoid the character-killing ones.
 The smaller the roll the kinder the consequence.

-With that in mind, a character could roll a D6 the first time they have a mishaps and increase the dice size each time, rerolled results they already had.
-But you could embrace the chaos and roll a D12 all the time.
+Reminder of the Salty Goo spell catastrophe rules: _ Every time you roll doubles with your Spell Dice you gain 1 Doom Point.
+Roll a D20.
+If you roll equal to or below your doom score, you trigger a catastrophe._

 ## D12 Animorphic Catastrophes
 <details markdown="1">